Detained in Jordan for disobeying men, girls use art to tell their stories

-Amnesty was granted access to al-Khanza juvenile centre last year, but the NGO was not allowed to interview any of the girls there either.
+Amnesty was granted access to the al-Khanza juvenile centre last year, but the NGO was not allowed to interview any of the girls there.
 The researchers were told that 24 girls were present in the facility – six of whom were pregnant.

 Researchers also visited Juweideh, a women’s prison in Jordan, where they met 22 women jailed without charge or trial.
 More than half of the women said they had been imprisoned for more than three months, and many for over a year.

 Amnesty estimates that every year in Jordan, hundreds of women are arrested without charge “as the state polices women’s sexual and reproductive lives and punishes perceived transgressions”.
 The report also details how the police can take women into custody for “virginity tests” at the request of a family member.

 Lauren Aarons, an Amnesty legal advisor, told me that women and girls, including in al-Khanza, “are frequently subjected to this invasive and humiliating process, which has been recognised as form of torture and other ill-treatment”.

 She said that imprisonment is often used as a form of social control and to punish those who reject male authority.
 Tests to determine if you have had sex reinforce the idea that male relatives have the right to monitor and control women’s bodies.